Wellness Coaching Program

 Wellness Coach Training

-The Mayo Clinic Wellness Coach Training is an 11-session course that prepares students to work as Wellness Coaches within diverse settings.
+The Mayo Clinic Wellness Coach Training is a Master's level course and is comprised of 11 sessions to prepare students to work as Wellness Coaches within diverse settings.
 It is a combination of online and onsite learning.
 All sessions are offered online, with the exception of Session 3, which is a 2.5-day workshop at Mayo Clinic in Rochester, Minn.

 Wellness Coach Certification